laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

     idtrackerai

-will execute the segmentation app, an app designed to help you define the correct input parameters for your video (more information about the :doc:`/segmentation_app`).
+will execute the segmentation app, an app designed to help you define the correct input parameters for your video (more information about the :ref:`segmentation app`).
 From there, you can directly run idtracker.ai or save the specified parameters in a *.toml* file like this one

 .. _segmentation parameter file:
 .. code-block:: toml